Code-Barru/Code-Barru/README.md

 ### About me

-**I'm Antoine Ousselin**, a french 🇫🇷 fullstack developper, cybersecurity enthusiat and a student.
+**I'm Antoine Ousselin**, a french 🇫🇷 fullstack developper, transport enthusiat and a student.

-I'm interested in development, devops and I've found myself a recent keen in cybersecurity.
+I'm proficient in development, devops.

-I also enjoy classical art and music.

-You can see more by going to my [website](https://codebarru.fr/).
+You can see more by going to my [website](https://antoineousselin.fr/).

 ### My Skills